The Handmaid’s Tale finale explained – and how it sets up the acclaimed show’s sequel

 Although The Handmaid’s Tale isn’t the type of show that deals with happy endings, there was a small slice of happiness for Janine (Madeline Brewer), a handmaid who suffered a torrent of abuse throughout the show’s run.

-In the episode, she was freed from from the clutches of Gilead when both Aunt Lydia (Ann Dowd) and her former owner, Naomi Lawrence (Ever Carradine), brought her to Boston, leading to a touching reunion with her daughter, Charlotte.
+In the episode, she was freed from the clutches of Gilead when both Aunt Lydia (Ann Dowd) and her former mistress, Naomi Lawrence (Ever Carradine), brought her to Boston, leading to a touching reunion with her daughter, Charlotte.

 Seeing Janine and Charlotte’s reunion caused June to yearn for her daughter, Hannah, who by this stage had been under the control of Gilead for years.
 Sadly, much like the book, an emotional reunion between mother and daughter wasn’t to be, although fans are likely to see more of Hannah in the upcoming spin-off The Testaments.